acoustic-content-samples/wchtools-cli/README.md

     wchtools publish -r --verbose

-  Both of the above publish commands display the publishing system job id on successful creation of a publishing job.
-The following command may be used (with or without --verbose) to see the current status of the specified publishing system job.
+  The following command may be used (with or without --verbose) to see the status of the "site revision".
+The "site revision" here is the live site.
+This shows the "publishingLag", which is the number of items that are yet to be published to the live site.

-    wchtools publish --status [<id>] [--verbose]
+    wchtools publish --status [--verbose]

-  If the optional id is not specified to the publish --status command, then the status of the most recent publishing system job found will be shown.

 #### Defaults